raspberrypilearning/scary-spot-the-difference/en/step_5.md

 --- /task ---

 --- task ---
-Now add two lines to `blit` the new image to the display, and update the display.
+Now add two new lines to prepare the window for displaying the new image, and then update the display.

 --- hints --- --- hint ---
-To blit an image you need to use the `screen.blit() command and give it a file name.
+You need to use the `screen.blit()` command with a file name.
 --- /hint --- --- hint ---
-Here are the lines you'll need to add
+Here are the lines of code you need to add:
 ```python
 screen.blit(zombie, (0,0))
 pygame.display.update()